gabhi/alt-text-bot/README.md

 Some people asked why anyone cares about meme photos or [what I ate for dinner](https://twitter.com/alt_text_bot/status/589771333015306240).
 My response was "We don't get to decide who cares".
 We need to make sure *everyone* is involved in the *entire* conversation, even if it's mostly trivial.
 We decide for ourselves what's important.

-## Accomplishments that I'm proud of

-The application has captured the attention and imagination of people on Twitter.
-There have been almost 100 transcriptions by 2:30pm on Sunday, and a handful of [notable retweets](https://twitter.com/AccessTechcomm/status/589663756365537281).
-I'm very happy with the quality of the descriptions too.

 ## What I learned

 I learned not to expect anyone to work harder for the same content.
 The people I talked to wanted image descriptions inline instead of posting or retweeting.
 I've already started work on a Twitter client to make this possible.